steveuniverseuwu/EvidenceShield6/CONSOLIDATION_SUMMARY.md

 ## What Was Done

-The EvidenceShield project had **duplicate configuration files** in both the root directory and the `src/` directory, causing confusion and potential conflicts.
+The ChainGuard project had **duplicate configuration files** in both the root directory and the `src/` directory, causing confusion and potential conflicts.
 The project has been **successfully consolidated** into a single, clean structure.

 ## Changes Made